COVID-19 pandemic in Austin, Texas: First confirmed cases and stay-at-home order

 The first presumptive positive cases of COVID-19 in Austin/Travis County were reported by APH on March 13, 2020.
 Two of the patients lived outside of Travis County while the third was Carmel Fenves, the wife of University of Texas President Greg Fenves.
-The University of Texas at Austin, St. Edwards University, Austin Community College, and Austin ISD all canceled classes on March 13 in response to the developments.
+The University of Texas at Austin, St. Edward's University, Austin Community College, and Austin ISD all canceled classes on March 13 in response to the developments.
 Community gatherings—defined as public or private and indoor or outdoor events expecting at least 250 people simultaneously in a confined or enclosed space—were banned in an order adopted by Adler and Eckhardt on March 14, 2020, and effective between March 15–May 1.
 Violations of the order were considered misdemeanors subject to fines of up to $1,000 or 180 days in jail.
 Austin's first drive-through COVID-19 testing center was opened on March 14.
 Escott issued a control order that day mandating screening and isolation procedures for all healthcare facilities, echoing the similar order for long-term care facilities issued earlier in the week.
 To reduce the risk of the disease at the Travis County Jail, county judges increased the approval of bonds for inmates.
 Adler and Eckhardt issued an order on March 17, 2020, ordering the closure of bars and common dining areas at restaurants until May 1.
 Community gatherings of 10 or more people in a confined space were also prohibited outside of spaces designated as critical facilities.
 Operating procedures within the Austin Police Department and Austin Fire Department were also changed to mitigate the spread of the disease.